jundalisay/superb/content/en/social/economics/end-of-capitalism.md

 ### The Balance Sheet in a Points-based System

-Under a points-based system, equity and long-term debt are converted into moneyless points.
+Under a points-based system, equity and long-term debt are converted into points.

 Money is retained only as petty cash for facilitating immediate payments.
 Adam Smith calls this as 'ready money'.